vempatisriram6-dev/DevOps-Practice-Test/README.md

 # Automated Backup System (Bash Script Project)

-* A simple Bash-based backup automation system that helps you take automatic backups, verify them, and clean up old ones - all with one command.
+▶  A simple Bash-based backup automation system that creates compressed backups, verifies them using checksums, and automatically removes old backups based on a rotation policy.

-* It’s perfect for students, developers, or DevOps learners who want to automate local backups and understand backup rotation concepts.
+▶  It helps users automate local backups efficiently with a single command.

 ---